Spiritual Habits Are Good Habits

 The seven spiritual habits listed below are just a few suggestions.
 You can easily add others, such as “to understand and love one more person today.”
 These are positive and constructive habits intended to focus your mind on spiritual realities and divine values.

-1. Appreciate spiritual living in others.
+- Appreciate spiritual living in others.

-2. Share your spiritual life with others.
+- Share your spiritual life with others.

-3. Cultivate and promote divine values.
+- Cultivate and promote divine values.

-5. Meditate on cosmic meanings.
+- Meditate on cosmic meanings.

-6. Live in the presence of God.
+- Live in the presence of God.

 Appreciate Spiritual Living

 You may be surprised at how much this habit can change your point of view.
 By making an effort to recognize the spirituality expressed in the lives of others, you become aware that spiritual living is more prevalent in society than you may have anticipated.
-You come to acknowledge that a good number of people exhibit or express spiritual ideals in their everyday lives (regardless of their beliefs).
-By appreciating the spirituality of others, you realize that you are not the only one on this journey and subsequently, you are less inclined to be self-righteous or pompous about your own state of spiritual growth.
+And you acknowledge that a good number of people express spiritual ideals in their everyday lives (regardless of their beliefs).

 Some see religious living as enactments of prayer or worship, or attending churches or synagogues.
-Others see it as posturing for meditation, doing Hatha yoga, or chanting the Hare Krishna.
-All of this can have meaning, but spiritual living is more than any overt religious practice or ritual.
-Instead, it is an inner journey that requires sincere contact with the Spirit of God living within you.
-There is no “right” ritual or practice.
-God is not a petty despot always watching to make sure you perform some ancient ritual correctly.
-Spiritual living comes about simply by following the good and loving lead of the Spirit.
-No compulsory rituals are required.
-It is spontaneous, honest, and heartfelt—it is being born of the spirit.
+Others see it as posturing for meditation, practicing Hatha yoga, or chanting the Hare Krishna mantra.
+All of this has religious meaning, but spiritual living is also an inner journey; it is the personal experience of seeking contact with the Spirit of God living within you.

 Those who are truly sincere and free from affectation also express spiritual qualities.
 Those who are undeterred by failure and disappointment, who forge ahead regardless of all setbacks, are living out spiritual ideals.

 Religious living means being aware of spiritual realities but not being bound by tradition or dogma.
 Among many things, it is being enthusiastic but not fanatical, courageous but not reckless, sympathetic but not sentimental.
-It’s living a balanced life completely dedicated to the spirit way.
+It’s living a balanced life, completely dedicated to the Spirit Way.

 Religious living is devoted living, and devoted living is creative living, original and spontaneous.
-100:4.1

 – The Urantia Book